athomasq/athomasq.github.io/investing/investor-updates.md

 **On my mind:** How can we shorten our sales cycle?

+*This is also where you talk about market conditions, business strategy, and other "big picture" stuff.*

 <br/>

-#### Product Update / Team Update / Finances Update
+#### Product Update / Team Update / Finances Update / Market Update

 *Up to you which of these sections you want to include -- you may not need to include all of them every single month.
 Some of the topics you could consider including in each of these sections:*

-*Product: gaps, roadmap, customer feedback, competition, pricing*
+*Product: gaps, roadmap, customer feedback, pricing*
 *Team: hires, fires, gaps, productivity, org structure, culture*
 *Finances: runway, fund-raising, deeper dive on metrics*
+*Market: competition, ecosystem, macro trends, moats and strategy*

 *As always, be candid about both wins and challenges.
 Here's an example of a team update:*